neerajsamtani/budget.rip/client/README.md

 - Move CRUD endpoints into spearate folder
 - Optimize Refresh Logic
 - Add OAuth Login
+- Move Payment Method from Stripe to which Bank Account

 - All Page is diff from create events page
 - Null out Payments?
 Do I need this